University to spearhead £1.5m transformation of Brunel’s iconic station building

-Press release issued 11 March 2013
+Press release issued: 11 March 2013

 One of Bristol’s most historic buildings is to be transformed into a business and innovation hub thanks to an agreement between the University of Bristol and the city council.
+A total of £1.5 million is being invested to breathe new life into the Engine Shed, which was built by Brunel and previously housed the Empire and Commonwealth Museum at the entrance to Bristol Temple Meads station.

 The University’s Vice Chancellor Professor Eric Thomas and Bristol Mayor George Ferguson signed an agreement today [11 March] at a symbolic ceremony to signify the start of a new chapter for the Grade I listed building, which is set to become a focal point for Bristol’s drive to generate inward investment and encourage a new generation of high growth businesses.